tbaums/dcos-mandt-labs/labs/5 - Cassandra-labs/READEME.md

 # Deploing Cassandra on DC/OS

-In this exercise we will spin up multiple services that work together to provide a web application called Tweeter.
-Tweeter, as you guessed from its name, is an application similar to Twitter that allows users to post 140 character messages to other members of the Tweeter community.
-Tweeter stores tweets in the DC/OS Cassandra service and streams tweets to the Kafka message service.
+In this exercise we will experience the simplicity of deploying a fully operational Cassandra cluster with a single command.
+We will then proceed to validate that the cluster is operational by creating and writing to a new table using CQL.

 ## Deploy CASSANDRA Service from CLI